2021 – 4th Annual Sun Valley Tour de Force:

-The Hunger Coalition (THC) currently serves over 18% of the county – just under 4,000 people, half of whom are children- and manages over ten food-related programs including a food pantry, community farm and garden, and children’s food programs.
-While the organization is currently serving 1 in 6 local people, studies show that 1 in 3 are considered food insecure or one crisis away.
-In order to close this gap and double the number of people it serves, THC is transitioning to a new property that will triple its size and provide more stigma-free opportunities for locals to access food.
-The dream is of an updated facility and expanded farm, community kitchen, heated greenhouses, and a discounted grocery market.
-With plans to break ground on this dream in May of 2020, this partnership comes at an essential time for the organization.
+The Hunger Coalition (THC) currently serves 28% of the county – about 6,500 people, half of whom are children- and manages over ten food-related programs including a food pantry, community farm and garden, and children’s food programs.
+While the organization is currently serving over 1 in 4 local people, studies show that 1 in 2 are considered food insecure or one crisis away.
+In order to close this gap and double the number of people it serves, THC recently renovated Bloom Community Food Center, tripling its size and providing more stigma-free opportunities for locals to access food.
+The updated facility and expanded farm serves as a platform for their community kitchen, heated greenhouses, partner collaboration space, and a next gen food pantry.
+With all these new plans in place, this partnership comes at an essential time for the organization.

 2020 – 3rd Annual Sun Valley Tour de Force:

 Although the event was cancelled due to Covid-19, our generous ‘SVTdF family’ came together to support our non-profit beneficiary, The Hunger Coalition.
 In a time of extreme need, we were able to donate $15,000 to ensure that food insecure people in the Wood River Valley will not go hungry.
 Thank you so much to our donors and long time supporters – you are the best!